keithalewis/math/vs.md

 about philosopy and was fond of Husserl, as was Gian-Carlo Rota.
 -->

+Given two sets $A$ and $B$ the set exponential ${B^A = \{f\colon A\to B\}}$ is the set of all functions from $A$ to $B$.
+Let's write $B^A$ suggestively as ${\{A\to B\}}$.
+If $A$ and $B$ are sets with structure we want to consider only the functions that preserve the structure and write that as ${[A\to B]}$.
+A function ${f\in [A\to B]}$ is a _homomorphisms_, derived from the Greek homos(ὁμός), meaning same, and morphe(μορφή), meaning form or shape.

+A homomorphism $f\colon A\to B$ that is one-to-one(injective) and
+onto(surjective) is a one-to-one correspondence(isomorphism).
+A game mathematicians like to play is to come up with a way to figure out when sets with structure are isomorphic.
+Vector spaces hold a sweet spot in the mathematical world of sets with structure.
+Two vector spaces are isomorphic if and only if they have the same dimension.
+This is very different from the case for, e.g., groups, rings, and fields.
+Only a totally ordered Archemedian field can top this.
+It must be isomorphic to the real numbers.
+Lie groups take a distant second.
+If a group has a topology making the multiplication continuous there is a very beautiful theory due to Killing, and fixed up in Elie Cartan's PhD thesus, providing a complete classification.

+The next game they like to play is to figure out when two homomorphism are isomorphic.
+A homomorphism between vector spaces is called a _linear operator_.
+Two linear operators are isomorphic if they have the same Jordan canonical form.
+Keep reading to find out what that is.
+Along the way we will develop a theory that can be widely applied to any linear system.

 ## Set

 Everything in math is a set.